 In the third and fourth years, a combination of modules which cover the nature, classification, diagnosis, prevention and treatment of disease are taken.
 Disease is considered from the basic molecular level through to its context in society in terms of research and public health priorities and correlates.
 Delivery of clinically focused material by specialist clinicians is included.

 As a fourth-year student, you will undertake advanced modules on the molecular basis of disease and cutting-edge advances in biomedical science.
-A major component of the fourth year will be a comprehensive laboratory-based project in biomedical research supervised by leading researchers in Trinity College and its affiliated teaching hospitals in Dublin or The Karolinska Institutet.
-Project topics are varied and include; cancer biology, investigation of brain disorders; tissue engineering; exercise and rehabilitation; gastrointestinal disorders, autoimmune disease, epidemiology and public health research to name but a few.
+A major component of the fourth year will be a comprehensive laboratory-based project in biomedical research supervised by leading researchers in Trinity and its affiliated teaching hospitals in Dublin.
+Students may apply for selection via a competitive process to undertake this project at an ERASMUS partner institute.
+Project topics are varied and include, to name but a few, cancer biology, neuroscience, tissue engineering, gastrointestinal disorders, autoimmune disease, epidemiology and public health research.

-Individual and group based continuous assessment of laboratory work, group project work, scientific writing skills and portfolio generation accompanies end-of-year examinations.
+Individual and group-based continuous assessment of laboratory work, group project work and scientific writing skills accompanies end-of-year examinations.

-- The Human health and; disease degree programme is linked with the Biomedicine Bachelor’s programme at the prestigious Karolinska Insititutet in Stockholm Sweden.
-Through a formal ERASMUS exchange agreement, Human health & disease students can, on a competitive basis, avail of the opportunity to complete their final year project in Stockholm in one of the institute's leading laboratories.
+The Human Health and Disease degree programme has formal Erasmus exchange agreements with the Biomedicine Bachelor’s programmes at the prestigious Karolinska Insititutet in Stockholm, Sweden, and the University of Gottingen in Germany and students can, on a competitive basis, avail of the opportunity to complete their final year project in a leading international laboratory in either Stockholm or Gottingen.